First U.S. publication

 Falling for the charm of the predator

 Lolita is the kind of book that grows thicker every time you read it.

-The first time you may race through to take in the plot of the adult male who loves and loses a pre-adolescent girl—still shocking more than half a century after its publication.
+The first time you may race through to take in the plot of the adult male who loves and loses a preadolescent girl, what he calls a "nymphet".
+It's still shocking more than half a century after its publication.
 Still shocking in how unshocking it seems, as you first read it in Humbert Humbert's calm voice, in Vladimir Nabokov's entertaining prose.